balaji1732000/Bank-Application-Using-ASP.Net/README.md

 ## Contributors

-This project was created by [Your Name] and developed with the help of [Contributors].
+This project was created by [Balaji] and developed.
 If you would like to contribute to this project, please submit a pull request or contact the project owner.

 ## License